-These cattle-like ungulates have massive, low sweeping horns and move in small to very large herds, often over 400 strong, especially in the Kafue and South Luangwa National Parks.
+These cattle-like ungulates have massive, low-sweeping horns and move in small to very large herds, often over 400 strong, especially in the Kafue and South Luangwa National Parks.
 There are also smaller bachelor herds of four to five.
-Occasionally solitary ones known as ‘kakuli’ live completely alone and do not associate with the breeding herds.
+Occasionally solitary males known as ‘kakuli’ live completely alone and do not associate with the breeding herds.
 During the dry season they are the preferred prey of lion.
-They can sometimes be seen wallowing in mud pools which is essentially a cleansing technique that rids them of skin parasites and provides them with a caked mud barrier against further insect attack.
+They can sometimes be seen wallowing in mud pools, which is essentially a cleansing technique that rids them of skin parasites and provides them with a caked barrier against further insect attack.

-Outside the National Parks in East Africa, buffaloes frequently come into conflict with human interests.
+Outside the national parks, buffaloes frequently come into conflict with human interests.
 They break fences and raid cultivated crops and may spread bovine diseases to domestic stock.
-They are still numerous in many parts of East Africa, even though they have been periodically devastated by the rinderpest virus.
-In other areas of Africa, buffaloes have been eliminated or their numbers greatly reduced.
+They are still numerous, even though they have been periodically devastated by the rinderpest virus.

 Sight and hearing are both rather poor but smell is well-developed in buffaloes.
 Although quiet for the most part, they do communicate.
 In mating seasons they grunt and emit hoarse bellows.

 A calf in danger will bellow mournfully, bringing herd members running at a gallop to defend it.